 #3 Add Coffee and Water to French Press

-Add the ground coffee into the French Press.
+Add the ground coffee to the French Press.
 Once the water reaches a boil, wait about 30 seconds before pouring it onto the coffee.
 This will lower the temperature from boiling to around 200° F, which is ideal for brewing.

 Start a timer and pour water onto the coffee grounds.